executors/executors/simplification_proposal.md

 unification of three independent proposals targeted at different use cases.
-Those use cases are the execution-creating interfaces of the Standard Library (e.g., `async`), as well as interfaces found in the Concurrency, Parallelism, and Networking Technical Specificationss.
+Those use cases are the execution-creating interfaces of the Standard Library (e.g., `async`), as well as interfaces found in the Concurrency, Parallelism, and Networking Technical Specifications.
 We believe the functionality offered by P0443R1 is necessary to fulfill the requirements of those interfaces for interoperating with executors.